Snickerdoodle Latte Recipe

 Coffee is my life line.
 I used to love to hit Starbucks before work every day, but that starts to add up.
 Since I started working from home I decided it might not be the best habit to keep up, BUT I was not ready to give up my morning cup.
-I started to experiment and have come up with some insanely delicious recipes that rival my favorites at Starbucks.
-Including this one.
+Turns out, making latte’s in your own kitchen is incredibly simple AND I get to stay in my pajamas.

 Copycat Starbucks Snickerdoodle Latte Recipe